 By Wayne Cole and Swati Pandey

-SYDNEY (Reuters) - Asian shares rallied for a third session on Tuesday as hopes for upbeat corporate earnings buoyed Wall Street, while several high-profile resignations from Britain's government kept sterling on the defensive.
+SYDNEY (Reuters) - Asian shares reversed early gains on Tuesday as anxieties about the Sino-U.S. trade war recast their long shadow over investor sentiment, while several high-profile resignations from Britain's government kept sterling on the defensive.

-Chinese shares were a bit soft with Shanghai blue chips off 0.2 percent after climbing 2.8 percent on Monday for the biggest daily jump since August 2016.
+The losses were led by China, with Shanghai blue chips off 0.4 percent.
+The index added 2.8 percent on Monday for the biggest daily jump since August 2016.

 Both the Dow and S&P 500 boasted their biggest gains in more than a month overnight, as bank shares jumped ahead of earnings reports later this week.
 The S&P banks index posted its sharpest rise since March 26.

 The story in currency markets was all about political capers in London.